Header Banner

-How To: Measure the speed of light with a chocolate bar
+How to Measure the speed of light with a chocolate bar

 All waves in the electromagnetic spectrum (light, x-rays, radio waves, microwaves, etc.) travel at the speed of light c=299,792,458 m/s.
 For any wave, the wavelength times the frequency yields the speed: